turboflakes/crunch/README.md

 $ cd ~/crunch-bot
 ```

+### Moto

+Enjoy **CRUNCH BOT** while `crunch flakes` :)

 If you prefer you can always just rename the subcommand `flakes` by `rewards` or vice versa.
 As you prefer.
 Both sub commands are identical in terms of job execution.
 But logs, messages/notifications differ.

-The moto is enjoy **Crunch Bot** while `crunch flakes` :)

 ```bash
 #!/bin/bash